dmorse/pscf/doc/user-man/binary.rst

 similar to that for installing any application on a Mac:

   * Download the Mac .dmg installer from the PSCF home page.
-This is a file with a name of the form pscf<version>-Darwin.dmg.
+This is a file with a name of the form pscf-<version>-Darwin.dmg.

   * Open the .dmg file, and drag and drop the pscf_terminal icon file into the Applications folder.